yingshaoxo/hero/for_python/yingshaoxo_cpython_implementation/README.md

 * add a function called "to_string" to all of my types. int, float, bool, none, list, dict class, it needs to have a 'to_string' and 'from_string' functions, so that when I call 'to_string', it will print out a json_compatible string, when I call 'from_string', it will convert json string to memory object

 * Use those types to make `json_loads(text)` and `json_dumps(dict)` functions

+## Todos

+1. Make a auto memory garbage recycle or freeing management system.
+It has to based on function call stack and variable namespace system.
+For example, when a function returns, all variables created in that function that uses dynamic memory should free those memory unless parent function uses one of those memory pointer.

+2. Figure out how to use a dict to represent a python function, then achieve function call function feature by using c to parse python code in runtime, it definitely related to namespace variable dict management.
+(What is name space?
+Global variables -> variables created in a function -> another function's variables created inside of a function.
+Child function can call parent functions, but parent can't call child functions unless they have a function reference pointer.)

+3. Use wchar to replace char* so that our programming language can support utf-8 languages, for example, chinese.

+4. Performance improving.
+Especially things related to list index.